Erik99948/ModLoader999/README.md

     *   `/modloader disable <modName>`: Deactivates an enabled mod.
 Note that dependent mods will prevent a mod from being disabled.
     *   `/modloader load <modName>`: Loads a mod that was previously unloaded from memory.
     *   `/modloader hotreload <modName>`: Performs a hot-reload of a single mod, involving its temporary disabling, unloading, reloading, and re-enabling for rapid development iteration.
-    *   `/modloader browse`: Presents a list of all mods currently available within the ModLoader999 repository.
     *   `/modloader gui`: Opens an interactive in-game graphical user interface for comprehensive mod management.
-    *   `/publishmod <modName>`: Publishes your mod to the ModLoader999 repository if it is not already present.
     *   `/modloader unload <modName>`: Completely unloads a mod from server memory.
 Dependent mods will prevent a mod from being unloaded.

 ### Security and Permissions (`mod.policy`)